Charles Garland, Project Manager

 The Law Commissions will not cover consequential policy issues related to the advent of automation and its impact on future workforce planning for the UK.

-The consultation finished on 18 February 2019, and 178 responses were received.
+The consultation ended on 18 February 2019, and 178 responses were received.
 We are very grateful for all views.
-The responses can be viewed by clicking on this link: https://www.lawcom.gov.uk/draft-responses-to-the-automated-vehicles-consultation-2018-19/.
-There is also an analysis, along with a summary.
+The responses can be viewed here: https://www.lawcom.gov.uk/draft-responses-to-the-automated-vehicles-consultation-2018-19/; there is also an analysis, and a summary.

 If you require further information about this project, or if there are matters you wish to raise on the topic of automated vehicles, please email